ajbanjara/Wireshark/Development/SubmittingPatches/GitForWindows.md

 This page is still under construction and may be incomplete.
 Caveat lector.

+**Note** - see [Win32/64: Step-by-Step Guide](https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html) in the [Wireshark Developer’s Guide](https://www.wireshark.org/docs/wsdg_html_chunked/index.html) for full setup of Windows dev environment.
+Pack a lunch - takes a while.

 # Introduction